Tanin69/CPC-CO-13--Rush_and_hack-vX.sara/README.md

 ### Next release

-* add new combat zones (need to create some sort of configuration structure)
-* favorite path for reaching points of interest (to avoid strange path for marskmen)
+* players are able to choose ENI and players faction in a set of preconfigured factions

 ### Not planned

-* players are able to choose ENI and players faction in a set of preconfigured factions